chrisenitan/chrisenitan/README.md

 ---
 what I'm up to

-- 🌱 In a private repo (for now).
-Im building a set of tools to handle lots of day to day tasks and ultimately replicate me.
+- 🌱 Doing a lot if research on the next phase of AI Singularity and Neural Interfacing.
 <br>

 `in the expanse of possible abilities of life beyond our system; to communicate with processors is our greatest work`